emekaokoli/scratch-api/README.md

 ```

 - query: `<String>`
-- Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects.
+- Returns a Promise which resolves to a JSON object containing a requests performed by the user
-- These books do not know which shelf they are on.
-They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.
+- These search strings do not have a specific way to search but its strict about the search paramters.
+You'll need to make sure that the search keywords have the correct stateName, name, availability, opening time and stateCode appropriately.

 ## Important

-The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.
+The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in api and cannot go beyond that.
+That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for alabama or pentagon clinic don't come back with any results.

 ## nodejs and express